 Device Faults can be flagged even when the amplifier, power supplies or channels are active or not active.
-During a Device Fault, both PS1 and PS2 status LED's will simultaneously blink at a fast rate.
-While both PS1 and PS2 status LED's are simultaneously blinking, the Mute LED's will indicate which fault triggered as noted below:
+During a Device Fault, the PS LED will blink at a fast rate.
+While the PS LED is blinking, the Mute LED's will indicate which fault triggered as noted below: